-An associate degree is typically a two-year degree awarded by Guidance College.
-The Associate Degree is a total of 66 credit hours.
+The Associate’s Degree is a total of 66 credit hours.
 It covers the major areas in Islamic religion, including Quran and its Sciences, Prophetic Sayings and Practice, Islamic Creed, Islamic Jurisprudence, Islamic Ethics, Rules of Transactions, Arabic Language, and Comparative Religion.
-The graduate has the option of continuing his career with Guidance College to earn a bachelor’s degree.
+The graduate has the option of continuing his/her career with Guidance College to earn a Bachelor’s degree.

 The Post Baccalaureate Certificate in Islamic Studies consists of a total of (19) credit hours in classical Islamic disciplines: Quran recitation, memorization, and Tajweed.
 Islamic doctrine, Islamic law (in brief), Arabic grammar and methods of teaching Arabic are also covered.
 The latter is designed especially for non-Arabic speakers.
 The student will also take a research methodology class in education.